spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/fips.md

 ### Build FIPS-Compliant Base OS Image

-Before we can build the Edge Installer ISO or the provider images, we need to build a FIPS-compliant Operating Systems (OS) base image with the Kairos framework.
+Before you can build the Edge Installer ISO or the provider images, you need to build a FIPS-compliant Operating Systems (OS) base image with the Kairos framework.
+This base image is then used to build the final Edge artifacts.

 Palette supports the Red Hat Enterprise Linux (RHEL) and Ubuntu for FIPS-compliant base OS images.
 Choose the OS that you want to build the base image with.